-Each invited contestant must submit his/her repertoire list by June 1st 2018.
+Each contestant must submit his/her repertoire list by June 1st 2018.
 Selections may not be changed after the list has been submitted.

 All expenses for a contestant attending the B.C.
 Piano Competition must be borne by the contestant or sponsoring branch. *Branches may apply for funding where a need exists and conditions are met.

 Expenses for a chaperone (if required by the contestant) will be the responsibility of the contestant.

 There will be a public drawing for the order of performance at the B.C.
 Piano Competition at least 30 days before the event.
 All contestants will be immediately advised of their placement in the program and no changes will be allowed.

 All contestants will be given an opportunity to play the competition piano prior to the event.
 The time allotted will be 10 minutes.